denisidoro/navi/README.md

 ----------

 The main objectives are:
-- to increase discoverability, by finding commands given keywords or descriptions;
+- to increase discoverability, by finding snippets given keywords or descriptions;
 - to prevent you from running auxiliar commands, copying the result into the clipboard and then pasting into the original command;
 - to easily share one-liners with others so that they don't need to figure out how to write the commands;
 - to improve terminal usage as a whole.